PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 To help identify the 'good guys' in the garden and which pests they target we've compiled a list of some common beneficial insects:

-# Beneficial Predatory and Parasitic Insects
+# Beneficial predatory and parasitic insects

 ## Aphid midges